Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Theory

 The theory of $p$-adic heights due to Nekov\'a\v{r} \cite[\S 2]{Nek93} attaches to any mixed extension $M$ a $p$-adic height $h(M)$.
 When applied to the family of mixed extensions $\mathrm{A}(x)$, this results in a map

-The algebraic properties of this map lie at the heart of the method of quadratic Chabauty.
-Most notably, the method relies on the following two facts: \begin{itemize} \item The $p$-adic height $h(\mathrm{A}(x))$ is a bilinear function of the pair of Galois cohomology classes defined by the cochains $(\alpha, \beta)$ appearing in \eqref{eqn:matrix_Ex}. \item It decomposes as a sum of local height functions $h_v$ defined locally at every finite place $v$. \end{itemize}
+The algebraic properties of this map lie at the heart of the quadratic Chabauty method.
+Most notably, the method relies on the following two facts: \begin{itemize} \item The $p$-adic height is a bilinear function of the pair of cohomology classes $([\alpha ], [\beta ])$ associated to the vectors appearing in \eqref{eqn:matrix_Ex}. \item It decomposes as a sum of local height functions $h_v$ defined locally at every finite place $v$. \end{itemize}